becdetat/mef-test/README.md

 mef-test
 ========

-A project to test setting up MEF
+A WinForms application that uses MEF to load some plugins.